TomNiessink/CellTracker/README.md

 # CellTracker

-A MATLAB based CellTracker script which can perform velocimetry measurements on magnetic cells This script is written by Tom Niessink as part of a master thesis 'In flow magnetophoresis', University of Twente, the Netherlands.
+A MATLAB based CellTracker script which can perform velocimetry measurements on magnetic cells.
+This script is written by Tom Niessink as part of a master thesis 'In flow magnetophoresis', University of Twente, the Netherlands.